Skip to content

 const georeferencedMap = georeferencedMaps[0]

-const triangualtedWarpedMap = new TriangulatedWarpedMap(
+const analyzer = new Analyzer(georeferencedMap)

 await renderer.addGeoreferenceAnnotation(annotation)

-const triangulatedWarpedMap = renderer.warpedMapList.getWarpedMaps()[0]
+const warpedMap = renderer.warpedMapList.getWarpedMaps()[0]

-const analyzer = new Analyzer(triangulatedWarpedMap)
+const analyzer = new Analyzer(warpedMap)

 const info = analyzer.getInfo()